Frequently Asked Questions

 Q: Will you sign my book?

 A: The best way to get a signed book is to attend one of my events.
-If that’s not possible, you may be able to request a signed copy from Changing Hands, an awesome indie bookstore here in my home town.
+If that’s not possible, you may be able to request a signed copy from Changing Hands or The Poisoned Pen, two awesome indie bookstores here in my home town.

 Q: Will you come to my school/library/teen event?